Delhi excise policy row: Kejriwal govt using ex-LG Baijal as 'sacrificial lamb', says BJP | Politics

 The BJP spokesperson alleged numerous irregularities in the implementation of the Excise Policy 2021-22 by the Delhi government.

-Sisodia first exempted Rs 144 crore license fee of licensees during the coronavirus pandemic without Cabinet approval, which was taken only in July 2022, Patra claimed.
+Sisodia first exempted Rs 144 crore license fee of licensees during the coronavirus pandemic without Cabinet approval, which was taken only in July 2022, he claimed.

+Liquor manufacturers and blacklisted companies were also allowed to enter retail sale, he added.

 Delhi BJP president Adesh Gupta said his party has been opposing the excise policy since day one and now the Kejriwal government's wrongdoings have been exposed.

-Saxena has also suspended 11 officials, including then Delhi excise commissioner Arava Gopi Krishna and deputy excise commissioner Anand Kumar Tiwari, over ''serious lapses'' in the implementation of the policy, according to sources.
+Saxena has also approved suspension of 11 officials, including then Delhi excise commissioner Arava Gopi Krishna and deputy excise commissioner Anand Kumar Tiwari, over ''serious lapses'' in the implementation of the policy, according to sources.
+PTI VIT DIV DIV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)